-This introductory course supports nurses and healthcare assistants in understanding the normal swallow, the consequences of swallowing difficulties and how they may manage such difficulties in acute and community settings.
+This introductory course will support nurses and healthcare assistants in understanding the normal swallow, the consequences of swallowing difficulties and how they may manage such difficulties in acute and community settings.

 -